samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/background-images/doc/lesson.md

 ### Adding our 'wave' svg asset to the footer wrapper

-In a separate `customFooter.ts` file, we will construct a token for our custom footer, and apply our newly-created `.footer-wave` image mask to the `Wrapper` slot ~~as well as a separate token for the inclusion of our mobile wave SVG and apply it to the `Column2Wrapper` slot of our footer token~~.
+In a separate `exampleFooter.ts` file, we will construct a token for our custom footer, and apply our newly-created `.footer-wave` image mask to the `Wrapper` slot ~~as well as a separate token for the inclusion of our mobile wave SVG and apply it to the `Column2Wrapper` slot of our footer token~~.

 ## Practice